 Hastings House Dining Room features three prix fixe menus that are created daily using the freshest ingredients from our gardens and island farmers.
 The views from the patio are stunning, offering the perfect place to enjoy a drink and a nibble.
 In the Fall, enjoy afternoon tea served with warm gingerbread cookies and chocolate squares next to the roaring fireplace.

-Rooms at Hastings House are well-appointed with fluffy white robes and towels, Molton Brown amenities, turndown service and for a rainy day, two jumbo umbrellas in the closet.
-Their cosy feel is enhanced by a gas or wood fireplace and stunning views with glorious sunrises which you can enjoy on your balcony.
+Rooms at Hastings House are well-appointed with fluffy white robes and towels, Molton Brown amenities, turndown service, and for a rainy day, two jumbo umbrellas in the closet.
+Their cozy feel is enhanced by a gas or wood fireplace and stunning views with glorious sunrises that you can enjoy on your balcony.
 In the morning a little basket of freshly baked muffins and coffee arrive will at your door.